cern-cta/CTA/cmdline/cta-admin.1cta.md

 XrdSecPROTOCOL

 :   Sets the XRootD security protocol to use for client/server connections.
-Note that the CTA Frontend
-    enforces the use of the *krb5* protocol.
-Admin commands sent using a different security protocol will be rejected.

 XrdSsiPbLogLevel *none*